 Do not connect the end of the second cable to the negative (-) terminal of the battery to be jumped.
 A spark may cause an explosion of the gases that surround the battery.

-5. Be sure that the cables are clear of fan blades, belts and other moving parts of both engines.
+5. Ensure that the cables are clear of fan blades, belts, moving parts of both engines, or any fuel delivery system parts.

 Jump starting